-Otmar Hornbach, a member of the Supervisory Board, additionally puts his extensive experience at the company's service within the framework of a consulting agreement.
+Otmar Hornbach, a former longstanding member of the Supervisory Board and Board of Management, is continuing to put his extensive experience at the company's service within the framework of a consulting agreement.
 These advisory services are remunerated by means of symbolic amount of one euro each month.

-Some of the companies included in the consolidated financial statements of HORNBACH HOLDING AG make use of Kurhaus Trifels Seminarhotel GmbH, Annweiler, for seminars and conferences.
+Some of the companies included in the consolidated financial statements of HORNBACH-Baumarkt-AG make use of Kurhaus Trifels Seminarhotel GmbH, Annweiler, for seminars and conferences.
 This company is represented by its managing director, Bettina Hornbach, wife of Albrecht Hornbach.
-Services of $\leqslant$ 33k were performed by the seminar hotel in the 2012/2013 financial year (2011/2012: $\leqslant$ 9k).
+Services of \leqslant 33k were performed by the seminar hotel in the 2012/2013 financial year (2011/2012: \leqslant 9k).
 These services were invoiced at customary rates.
-Liabilities of $\leqslant$ 0k were outstanding at the balance sheet date on February 28, 2013 (2011/2012: $\leqslant$ 4k).
-In the 2011/2012 financial year, HORNBACH HOLDING AG advanced an amount of $\leqslant$ 7k in connection with Albrecht Hornbach's activities as Honorary Consul for Romania.
-These outlays were refunded to HORNBACH HOLDING AG in the same amount.
+Liabilities of \leqslant 0k were outstanding at the balance sheet date on February 28, 2013 (2011/2012: \leqslant 4k).